Statistical guarantees for denoising reflected diffusion models: Theoretical background

 Note that, by definition, $\overline{\ell}{}^T$ is nondecreasing, has bounded variation and satisfies $\overline{\ell}_t = \int_0^t \one_{\partial D}(\cev{X}_s) \diff{\overline{\ell}_s}$ for $t \in [0,T]$, i.e., $\overline{\ell}{}^T$ is the local time at the boundary of the backward process $\cev{X}{}^T$.

 A fundamental requirement for diffusion generative modeling is a precise understanding of the limiting behaviour of the forward process to evaluate the required run time of the forward process for the backward initialisation to be a sufficiently good approximation of the true terminal forward distribution $p_T$.
-To this end, we choose $b = \nabla f$ and $\sigma = \sqrt{2f} \mathbb{I}_{d \times d}$ for some potential $f\colon\R^d \to [f_{\min},\infty) \subset (0,\infty)$, where, for simplicity, we assume that $f \in \mathcal{C}^\infty(\overline{D})$.
-Accordingly, the time-homogeneous forward dynamics are described by the divergence form $L^2$-generator
+To this end, we choose $b = \nabla f$ and $\sigma = \sqrt{2f} \mathbb{I}_{d \times d}$ for some potential $f\colon\R^d \to [f_{\min},\infty) \subset (0,\infty)$. {To avoid technicalities, we assume that $f \in \mathcal{C}^\infty(\overline{D})$ and that the smooth and bounded domain $D$ is also convex.
+This enables us to remain within the technical framework of \cite{nickl23}, which provides useful technical results required for our analysis.} With our choice of coefficients, the time-homogeneous forward dynamics are described by the divergence form $L^2$-generator

 with core

 for $\nu = fn$, corresponding to the constrained SDE

 Note that the ellipticity condition $f \geq f_{\min} > 0$ implies that the conormal Neumann boundary condition $\langle\nu(x), \nabla \varphi(x) \rangle = \tfrac{\partial \varphi}{\partial \nu}(x) = 0$ for $x \in \partial D$ is equivalent to a normal Neumann boundary condition, i.e., $H^1_\nu(D) = H^1_n(D)$.
 Thus, both the reflected forward and backward SDEs exhibit normal reflection at the boundary, and \eqref{eq:rsde_heat} induces a space-dependent scaling of local time that ensures that the occupation limit \eqref{eq:occ} holds true.
 Moreover, the specific choice $f \equiv 1/2$ yields a normally reflected Brownian motion.